jessica@knysnaestuary.co.za

 Scientific Steering Committee

-The Scientific Steering Committee oversees all research endeavors within the Knysna Basin Project.
+The Scientific Steering Committee oversees all research endeavors within the Knysna Estuary Research Foundation.
 Our aim is to promote research collaborations and to assist and support visiting researchers.

 Prof Janine Adams